ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 [@hilborn1987; @hilborn1992; @rosenberg1994; @peterman2004].
 With simulation, we can evaluate the precision and bias of complex assessment methods in a controlled environment where we know the true state of nature [@hilborn1992].
-For example, simulation studies have been key to improving strategies for dealing with time-varying natural mortality [@lee2011; @jiao2012; @deroba2013] and uncertainty in steepness of the stock-recruit relationship [@lee2012], as well as determining what makes fisheries data informative [@magnusson2007; @wetzel2011a].
+For example, recent simulation studies have been key to improving strategies for dealing with time-varying natural mortality [@lee2011; @jiao2012; @deroba2013] and uncertainty in steepness of the stock-recruit relationship [@lee2012], as well as determining what makes fisheries data informative [@magnusson2007; @wetzel2011a].